 Influences on student participation

 In order to understand the factors influencing students to participate we looked outside of the education research literature, to the clinical trials literature and the practice of “volunteering” in a broader sense.
-These provide a framework to situate and understand the influences on student participation in educational research.
+This literature provides a framework to situate and understand the influences on student participation in educational research.

 Motivation to participate

 Exploration of the practice of “volunteering” may afford insights into students’ motivations to participate in research.
 Although complex and multifaceted, with variation between individuals, the motivation to volunteer can be largely distilled down to benefit to self and benefit to others.
-Benefit to self, encompasses both intrinsic and extrinsic rewards.
+Benefit to self encompasses both intrinsic and extrinsic rewards.
 These two categories are interdependent and are also impacted by the expectations of others.
 Commonly cited personal drivers for volunteering are the desire to help others, and to feel useful or needed (Cuskelly, Hoye, & Auld, 2006; Holdsworth, 2010).
-Other personal benefits include: social contact, gaining new skills, improved career opportunities or financial reward (Edwards et al., 2002; Jenkins & Fallowfield, 2000; Limkakeng et al., 2013; McCann, Campbell, & Entwistle, 2010).
+Other personal benefits include: social contact, or gaining new skills, improved career opportunities or financial reward (Edwards et al., 2002; Jenkins & Fallowfield, 2000; Limkakeng et al., 2013; McCann, Campbell, & Entwistle, 2010).
 In some cases, volunteers will be driven to meet the normative expectations of others by donating their time or skills (Einolf & Chambré, 2011; Holdsworth, 2010).
-When focusing specifically on students, the subtle or overt potential for students to gain a real or perceived personal advantage (e.g. higher grades or to be seen in a positive light by faculty) may also act as an inducement to participation (Bartholomay & Sifers, 2016; Boileau, Patenaude, & St-Onge, 2018).
+When focusing specifically on students, the subtle or overt potential for students to gain a real or perceived personal advantage (e.g. higher grades or being seen in a positive light by faculty) may also act as an inducement to participation (Bartholomay & Sifers, 2016; Boileau, Patenaude, & St-Onge, 2018).